 CDMN was subsequently listed on an active market.
 As a result, this investment was classified within Level 2 of the fair value hierarchy at an estimated fair value of \$173,000 at year-end.
 The shares of CDMN were sold for a realized gain and cash proceeds of \$171,496 in the three months ended March 31, 2022.

-Due to a lack of market prices and observable inputs for two of the unlisted entities, Buchans Resources Limited and Minco Exploration plc, the Corporation has estimated a \$nil fair value on initial recognition of these two holdings.
-The Corporation has determined there is insufficient more recent information available to determine a fair value other than cost and has classified the fair value as Level 3 within the fair value hierarchy as at September 30, 2023 and December 31, 2022.
+In December 2023, Buchans sold certain assets in exchange for publicly traded shares which will be distributed to its shareholders in 2024.
+The value of the shares to be distributed has been ascribed a value of \$27,000 and recognized as an unrealized gain on investment in the current year, whereas Minco has an estimated fair value of \$nil due to insufficient more recent information available.
+The Corporation has classified the fair value as Level 3 within the fair value hierarchy as at December 31, 2023 and 2022.
 The Corporation holds the Buchans and Minco investments with a goal of short-term appreciation in the event of a public listing.
-However, due to current market conditions and the unlikely event of disposition of any or all of the shares in 2023, the investments are classified as non-current assets.
+However, due to current market conditions and the unlikely event of disposition of any or all of the shares in 2024, the investments are classified as non-current assets.